sjysjy222/Love-Live-icon-typer/README.md

 This is a python project which aims to help people type the emoji icons of LoveLive!
 Idols.

-oshi_typer is the main Python program.
+oshi_typer is the main Python program. oshi_typer.exe can run directly on Windows.

 Inputting the romanized name of idol will return responding emoji.